emrullahcirit/weather-cli/README.md

 cd path/to/weather-cli
 ```

-After you get into project directory you need to get an API Key from [Open Weather Map](https://openweathermap.org/appid) then you need to creat a .env file and paste you api key into it.
+After you get into project directory you need to get an API Key from [Open Weather Map](https://openweathermap.org/appid) then you need to create a .env file and paste you api key into it.

 ```bash
 go build .